merlos/MapCache/README.md

 import MapCache
 ```

-Then wihtin the ViewController add
+Then within the ViewController add

 ```swift